 Approved lab journals mandatory course work is valid for 3 years.

 The language of instruction is English, but some seminars and lab sessions may be held in Norwegian if only Norwegian speaking students are present.

 Attendance at the first lecture is mandatory, also for those on the waiting list.
 You will lose your seat on the course if notice is not given to the student administration email@example.com prior to the first lecture.

 Students should consider buying a personal travel and personal injury insurance as the course contains lab and/or field work.
 Click here for further information about student insurance.

-- Written digital midterm exam (counts 30% toward the final grade)
+Written midterm exam which counts 30% towards the final grade.

 Examination support material

 Language of examination